AliABBASMASHRIQI/NBA_Project/README.md

 # NBA_Project
-i am trying to make a NBA based project

-where i could store information or use it for data analysis for players
+I am trying to make a NBA based project where I could store information or use it for data analysis for players As I am trying to be better at Coding